 To protect you from any unnecessary health risk, Dr. Marshall has chosen not to offer metal fillings.
 She can replace your old metal fillings with either tooth-colored fillings using dental composite or porcelain fillings, if you would like to have that done.
 Safety precautions would be taken against mercury vapor and particles.

-Tooth Damage From Metal Amalgam
+Tooth Damage With Metal Amalgam Fillings

 Besides raising the mercury risk, amalgam fillings will eventually fracture the teeth they fill because the metal expands and contracts with every hot and cold substance put into the mouth.
 This puts ongoing stress on the tooth enamel.